zwingthomas/traxy/README.md

 **8 hours** - Shared trackers

-**12 hours** - Be able to group trackers and have a overview as well
+**12 hours** - Be able to group trackers and have an overview as well

 July 26